Flamenco/stackeditpro/Actions.md

-The page lists the standard actions provided by StackEditPro.
+The page outlines the standard actions provided by StackEditPro.

 # General
 ## Set Language